 Creating an Attractive Investment Environment

-For the oil and gas industry, this means developing and investing in important resource plays both in the offshore and onshore and throughout the business cycle.
+In the oil and gas industry, the focus is on developing and investing in crucial resource plays, both offshore and onshore, throughout the entire business cycle.

 “Probably the overriding message I would have for policy makers is to remind them of the importance of maintaining a long-term perspective because nothing in our sector happens overnight,” said Biggs.

 “When our industry considers investment decisions of the scale I outlined earlier, we look beyond current market conditions to evaluate what energy supplies the world will need down the road.
 We do it this way because we know that sustained investment and innovation are critical to meeting the world’s future demands,” he added.

 “As we make those decisions we ask governments and policy makers to develop transparent and simple regulatory frameworks that are cognizant of the long-term nature of developing energy supplies,” Biggs continued.